fanesca

-Easter, fanesca and the flavours from the Andes in Ecuador
+Easter, Fanesca, and the Flavors from the Andes in Ecuador: Exploring Culinary Delights

-Easter, fanesca and the flavors from the Andes in Ecuador
+Easter, Fanesca, and the Flavors from the Andes in Ecuador: Exploring Culinary Delights

 If you are in Ecuador during Easter and are looking forward to delighting your palate with some of the flavors from the Andes cordillera, Fanesca is the soup for you!